This Is Your Life (British TV series): Notable guests

-Lynn Redgrave, in December 1996, was caught while taking her bow in her one-woman show on stage at the Haymarket Theatre, the only time the Redgrave family was seen together on stage at the same time.
-Bob Hope and Dudley Moore have been the only subjects of two-part editions of the programme, in 1970 and 1987 respectively.
-Both were broadcast over two weeks.

-Clive Mantle's profile included a post-credits sequence, in which he thanked the audience for coming.

-Footballer Danny Blanchflower turned down the "red book" in February 1961.
-Author Richard Gordon (of Doctor in the House fame) in 1974, and Bill Oddie (of The Goodies) in 2001 initially turned it down, but then relented and appeared on the show.
-Actor Richard Beckinsale was featured on the show at the age of 30, just sixteen months before his death.

-Hattie Jacques appeared in 1963, with her husband John Le Mesurier who had helped set up the surprise; however, much to her extreme discomfort, she was at the time living separately from Le Mesurier with her lover John Schofield.
+Hattie Jacques appeared in 1963, with her husband John Le Mesurier who had helped set up the surprise; however, she was at the time living with her lover John Schofield while Le Mesurier lived in a separate room in the same house.

-Ronnie Barker was planned to be one of the show's subjects and his wife Joy Tubb was helping the producers with the set up and pre-production, but Barker revealed in his autobiography that he had become extremely upset by his wife's obvious secrecy and even begun to suspect she might have been having an extra-marital affair.
+Ronnie Barker was planned to be one of the show's subjects and his wife Joy Tubb was helping the producers with the set up and pre-production, but Barker revealed in his autobiography that he had become upset by his wife's obvious secrecy and even began to suspect she might have been having an extra-marital affair.
 Barker confronted his wife and she had to explain to him about the programme, leading to its cancellation.
 Barker took the opportunity to impress upon his wife that he never wanted to be featured on the show, so future attempts to plan an edition around him were thwarted.

 Maureen Lipman revealed in her first autobiographical book that she had made an arrangement with her agent and her husband that she would never participate in the programme should they ever be approached, with her husband Jack Rosenthal also agreeing he would never be the subject.
 Both were willing and happy to appear as a guest on other editions featuring their friends.
 Lipman light-heartedly revealed that her refusal to be featured was the thing that upset her mother the most about her career.

 Christopher Lee was the subject of the show in April 1974.
 He was surprised by Eamonn Andrews during a fencing match that was being filmed for the children's TV series Magpie.